jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 # Visual concerns

-When you listen the term "microfrontend" for the first time you wonder:
+When you listen the term "Microfrontend" for the first time maybe you wonder:

 - Responsive?
 Is this responsive?
 Mobile first?
 - Are they "static"?
 If do we need to change some visual properties depending on the "parent application"?

-Well, **those questions are not about microfrontends.
+Well, **those questions are not about Microfrontends.
 They are about UI components.**

 Think about your UI catalog components and its complex components.
 They are designed thinking about responsive concerns or if they are going to be used in mobile applications or not.
 Does your company have UI components designed for mobile applications?
 If it does, you could build microfrontends over them

 > A Microfrontend could have several views depending of the channel it was instantiated.
 The restriction is all those views belong to the same logical piece, are owned by the same owner (business and technical) and provide the same business functionality in order to be reused in another applications.

 Microfrontends don't have to be static and closed pieces from a visual point of view.
 They could declare some properties in order to customize their aspect or appliying themes.
 Custom CSS properties are very helpful to achieve this capability.

 # Microfrontend contract